deep-inamdar/Planet_Labs_Technical_Assessment/README.md

-1) Automatic image mosaicing is not comprehensive and only merges images collected on the same day(if one half of a data aquistion was collected at 11:59PM on the 1st, and the second half was collected at 12:00am on the 2nd, they would be treated as different time series entries).
+1) Automatic image mosaicing is not comprehensive and only merges images collected on the same day(if one half of a data aquistion was collected at 11:59 PM on the 1st, and the second half was collected at 12:00 am on the 2nd, they would be treated as different time series entries).
 This issue could be eliminate by merging files based on the time difference between sequential images (reported in img_2_img_time_diff variable).
 This process would need